Wall-crossing from Lagrangian Cobordisms: Mapping cylinders for curved algebras

-Then we can extend the maps $\beta$ and $d_A$ to $A_\infty$ homomorphisms and differentials so that \begin{itemize} \item $A$ comes with a filtered $A_\infty$ structure $(A, m^k_A)$ which matches $d_A$ at zero valuation and; \item for this choice of filtered $A_\infty$ structure, one can extend the map $\beta$ to an $A_\infty$ homomorphism $\beta^k: B^{\tensor k}\to A$ and; \item we can extend $\alpha$ to a $A_\infty$ morphism $\alpha^k: A^{\tensor k}\to B.$ \end{itemize} \end{theorem} Note that this relates to the homotopy transfer theorem of \cite{kadeishvili1980homology} when $m^0_B=0$, as \cref{eq:pichainmap,eq:ichainmap,eq:homotopyatcrit} become the chain map relations and homotopy relation.
-The additional conditions on the compositions of $\beta\circ h, h\circ \alpha$ are called the strong deformation retract conditions.
-The strong deformation retract conditions can always be arranged for chain complexes after applying a homotopy.
-While $\beta$ and $\alpha$ are not chain maps, they satisfy a weaker relation: \begin{claim} $ \beta \circ m^1_B \circ m^1_B\circ\alpha=d_A\circ d_A$ \end{claim} \begin{proof}
+Then we can extend \begin{itemize} \item $\alpha$ to a weakly filtered $A_\infty$ morphism $\alpha^k: A^{\tensor k}\to B.$ \item $h$ to a weakly filtered $A_\infty$ homotopy $h^k: B^{\tensor k}\to B$. \end{itemize} \end{theorem} Note that this relates to the homotopy transfer theorem of \cite{kadeishvili1980homology} when $m^0_B=0$, as \cref{eq:pichainmap,eq:ichainmap,eq:homotopyatcrit} become the chain map and homotopy relations.
+The additional relations are analogues of the strong deformation retract conditions.
+In the filtered setting they tell us that $\beta, \alpha$ intertwine the curvatures of $m^1_B$ and $m^1_A$: